Set up a company using our checklist

 6. Marketing and brand

-Marketing your new business will often be key to generating new customers.
-Unless you have a shop or retail business – in which case business premises with a sufficient level of footfall is crucial – websites and online marketing will play one of the most important roles in drumming up business, particularly at the start.
+Marketing your new business is often key to attracting new customers.
+Unless you have a shop or retail business – in which case business premises with a sufficient level of footfall are crucial – websites and online marketing will play one of the most important roles in drumming up business, particularly at the start.

-Although websites can often be created quite easily these days, it often pays to engage a professional, especially in terms of any graphics (e.g. company logo) and content.
-A branding expert can help in terms of both getting visuals and messaging to appeal to your target market and provide consistency across the board.
+Although websites can be created quite easily these days, it often pays to engage a professional, especially for graphics (e.g., the company logo) and content.
+A branding expert can help with both creating visuals and messaging that appeal to your target market and ensuring consistency across the board.

 Aside from building an attractive and user-friendly website, it is helpful to get to grips with various other online marketing tools, such as:

-- Analytics – as well as generating traffic, it’s important to understand its fluctuation and flows, to improve your website and ultimately lead to more conversions from ‘eyeballs’ (i.e. website visitors) to customers and sales.
-Google Analytics is one of the most widely used analytics tools for web stats, and it is free to use.
+• Analytics: In addition to generating traffic, it’s important to understand traffic fluctuations and flows to improve your website and ultimately drive more conversions from ‘eyeballs’ (i.e., website visitors) to customers and sales.
+Google Analytics is one of the most widely used web analytics tools and is free to use.

-Other more traditional forms of marketing may well be helpful, depending on your sector, e.g. leafleting, newspaper adverts, TV advertising, etc.
+Other, more traditional forms of marketing may well be helpful, depending on your sector, e.g., leafleting, newspaper ads, TV ads, etc.

 7. Supply chain

 As well as finding customers, most businesses will also need to source reliable suppliers.
 These can range from professional services to manufacturers who are crucial to the production process (in the case of goods).
-Relevant contracts will need to be drawn up, to ensure that the supply chain is robust and secure.
+Relevant contracts will need to be drawn up to ensure a robust, secure supply chain.

 8. Permits, licensing, and insurance

 Various businesses will require specific permits and licenses, depending on the product or service.
-For example, alcohol licenses must be obtained for anywhere serving alcohol on their premises, while food manufacturers will need to ensure they meet food safety standards, etc.
+For example, alcohol licenses must be obtained for any premises serving alcohol, while food manufacturers must ensure they meet food safety standards, etc.

 Many companies will also require certain forms of insurance.
-Employers’ liability insurance is mandatory for any business which employs staff (hefty fines are applied to employers who fail to take out this insurance).
+Employers’ liability insurance is mandatory for any business that employs staff (hefty fines apply to employers who fail to take out this insurance).

 Public liability insurance is another popular form of insurance and, although not legally required, can be very useful to insure against claims by the public (e.g. if a customer slips or trips on your business premises).